feth/monologue/README.rst

 How to use
 ===========

-Here be docs; for now there is a huge doctest that maybe ought to be split.
+Here be docs; for now there only is a huge doctest.

 ..
 TODO